FlamingTempura/php-geocode/README.md

 ```sql
 CREATE EXTENSION postgis
 ```
 3. Download and configure php-geocode.
 Edit the database settings in import.php.
+Alternative datasets can be found at http://download.geonames.org/export/dump/.
 ```
 php import.php
 ```